Pickens County, South Carolina: Police

 The Pickens County Sheriff's Office is the largest law enforcement agency in the county, and provides its services to all unincorporated areas of the county, incorporated communities without a police department, and may assist a city or town police department upon request by the department.
 The sheriff's office consists of the command staff, administrative support division, uniform patrol division, detective division, and judicial services division.
 Within these divisions are the uniform patrol unit, the chaplain unit, special victims unit, sex offender unit, forensics unit, special operations unit, general investigations unit, animal enforcement unit, school resource officers unit, victim services unit, marine patrol unit, aviation unit, K-9 unit, professional standards unit, civil process unit, training unit, records unit, communications unit, detention unit, transport unit, court security unit, community action team, and special weapons and tactics team.
 The sheriff's office is headquartered at the Pickens County Law Enforcement Center in Pickens.
-The Pickens County Detention Center is a stand alone facility located in Pickens that is also managed by the sheriff's office.
+The Pickens County Detention Center is a stand-alone facility located in Pickens that is also managed by the sheriff's office.
 The sheriff's office has a total of 199 full and part-time personnel.
-The current sheriff is Rick Clark.
+The current sheriff is Tommy Blankenship.

 The City of Easley Police Department is the second largest law enforcement agency in the county, and provides its services to persons living within the city limits of Easley.
 The department consists of an administration division, uniform patrol division, and detective division.
 There are 42 police officers and 3 civilians working for the department.
 The department is headquartered at the Easley Law Enforcement Center in downtown Easley.
-The current chief of police is Stan Whitten.
+The current chief of police is Brandon Liner.

 The City of Pickens Police Department provides its services to persons living within the city limits of Pickens.
 The department is headquartered at the Pickens Police Station next to the Pickens Fire Station.
 The current chief of police is Randall Beach.